anope/website/_posts/2023-11-24-anope-210-release.md

 - Replaced uplink:ipv6 with uplink:protocol.
 - Updated all references to IRCServices to refer to Anope instead.

 Users who want to test out new features are encouraged to upgrade.
+Before upgrading you may wish to take a backup of your databases and read the [upgrading guide](/upgrading.html).
+If you encounter any incompatibilities that aren't mentioned on this page then [please open an issue](https://github.com/anope/website/issues/new).

 SHA256 Sum: fd46d7cf740deae4557c2e9fd69c791f51a2f00c15659a6d4ea3a0057bfd796b [anope-2.1.0.tar.gz](https://github.com/anope/anope/archive/refs/tags/2.1.0.tar.gz)
 \